dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 and the last lines of the file call this *main* function.
 For more on the purpose of this function, see `The project start function`_.

 We can add further files to the project as we see fit.
-But our “Hello World” application is trivial: we can write the code into *Hello.dylan* now, and our work will be done.
+But our "Hello World" application is trivial: we can write the code into *Hello.dylan* now, and our work will be done.
 The application will simply call the function *format-out* on the string *"Hello World\\n"*.
 The *format-out* function (exported from the *simple-format* module) formats